 Must-Have #1: A Website

-- This is your digital home and is critical
+- This is your digital home – it is critical

 - Websites are multi-functional, useful for capturing emails, selling, blogging and sharing your mission

-- Site usability is also critical, so remember to optimize for user experience (UX) and conversions
+- Site usability is also critical, so keep things minimal and focused, improving UX (user experience):

 Must-Have #2: A Social Media Account

-- I recommend having at least 1 social media account
+- You’ll want to have at least 1 social media account

-- Facebook is great for a business page, hosting your contact information and messaging
+- Facebook is great as a business and messaging page, hosting your formal contact info

-- Twitter is perfect for short nutritional messages and pieces of value
+- Twitter could be perfect for short nutritional messages and small pieces of value/education

 - YouTube or TikTok (and yep, Instagram too) are perfect for video content, naturally